hojamuhammet/music-service/README.md

 # Pseudo Music Service API

-This repository contains the source code for the Music Service API, which allows you to manage a music library by adding, updating, retrieving, and deleting songs.
-It also integrates with a simulated external API for fetching additional song details.
+Repository contains the source code for the Music Service API, that allows you to manage a music library by adding, updating, retrieving, and deleting songs.
+(Simple CRUD with some filtering logic)

 ## Table of Content
 - Installation